St Mary's Island Youth Club

 The Youth Club was represented at the Community Centre Christmas Fair on Saturday 24th November where they sold sweets and drinks from the Tuck Shop and as a consequence were able to donate £40 to the Salvation Army Christmas Present Appeal.
 This funds buying and gving of new Christmas presents to children of all ages who otherwise may not receive any presents this Christmas.

-The founder of the Club, David Taylor, Youth Leader and volunteers work hard to deliver a good experience for the young people and it’s always good to get feedback.
+The founder of the Club, David Taylor, Youth Leader, Rodney Parr, and volunteers work hard to deliver a good experience for the young people and it’s always good to get feedback.
 A resident whose children attend the Youth Club emailed David Taylor to comment “Hi David, I just wanted to say how much I appreciate your regular emails regarding the Youth Club.
 I love that my kids have a safe place to be themselves on a Friday night and also love that they’re getting to experience different things like the line dancing etc. It’s really nice to be able to tell the kids what’s on offer and share their excitement!
 Thank you to you and all of your team.”

-February: 1st, 8th and 15th
+May: 1st, 8th and 15th

-July: 12th and 19th
+July: 10th and 17th

 News – May 2017